 Stay Hydrated

 Drinking plenty of water is good for your overall health and oral health.
-Water helps wash away food particles and bacteria that can contribute to cavities and bad breath.
-It also helps keep your mouth moist, which is essential for preventing dry mouth—a condition that can lead to an increased risk of tooth decay and gum disease.
+Water helps wash away food particles and bacteria that contribute to cavities and bad breath.
+It also helps keep your mouth moist, which is essential for preventing dry mouth—a condition that can increase the risk of tooth decay and gum disease.
 Staying hydrated can help you avoid various dental issues, reducing the chances of an emergency.

 Protect Your Gums